 As a credentialed professional, CDM, CFPPs have worked hard to earn and maintain their professional certification.
 CBDM policies and procedures for CE Self Reporting and CE Audit are designed to uphold the integrity of the credential and help CDMs gain a professional edge with continuing education that meets defined standards.

-Effective June 1, 2019, CDMs are required to submit all CE hours electronically by the end of their three-year recertification cycle.
-When submitting the CE program, all required documentation must also be electronically uploaded via My Certification.
+Effective June 1, 2019, CDMs are required to submit all CE hours electronically by the end of their three-year recertification period.
+When submitting a CE program, all required documentation must also be electronically uploaded via My Certification.
 Physical, e-mailed, or faxed documentation sent to CBDM will not be accepted or returned.
 If a program is prior-approved, the only required documentation is proof of completion if the program is submitted as a Prior Approved activity.
-If a CE program is not prior-approved, several different forms of verifiable documentation are required, and the documentation must be uploaded at the time the CE is submitted.
+If a CE program is not prior-approved, several different forms of verifiable documentation are required, and the documentation must be uploaded at the time the CE is submitted via My Certification.

 Each year, a selection of CDMs will be audited, either randomly or due to having completed/reported insufficient CE hours.
 Here are a few things to keep in mind about the CE reporting and audit processes:

 - CE hours cannot be earned and reported until at least 24 hours after the certification has been activated or reinstated.

 - Individuals whose certification status is inactive are not eligible to earn and report CE activity.

-- Every three years, CDMs are required to earn and self report 45 hours of CE, including nine CE hours related to Sanitation and Food Safety and, beginning June 1, 2019, one CE hour pertaining to Professional Ethics.
+- Every three years, CDMs are required to earn and self report 45 hours of CE, including nine CE hours related to Sanitation and Safety and, beginning June 1, 2019, one CE hour pertaining to Professional Ethics.

-- CDM, CFPPs whose three-year recertification cycle has ended on May 31 are subject to CBDM audit policies and procedures.
+- CDM, CFPPs whose three-year recertification period has ended on May 31 are subject to CBDM audit policies and procedures.

 - Each year, some CDMs who have met their CE requirements are randomly selected for audit.
 ALL CDMs who have not met their CE requirements will be automatically placed in the audit process.